Tobi0322/CDTM-Backend-Course/tutorial/0-Setup.md

 Install the latest version from the official website: https://www.google.de/chrome/browser/desktop/

 ### 1.2 Text Editor
-Feel free to use a text editor or python IDE of your choice.
-I recommend Atom, which can be downloaded from https://atom.io/.
+Feel free to use a python IDE or text editor of your choice.
+As python IDE I recommend PyCharm, which as a student you can get for free (https://www.jetbrains.com/student/).
+If you prefer a text editor I recommend Atom (https://atom.io/).

 ### 1.3 Python
 1. Check whether you have python installed.
 There should be a folder ```C:\Python27```.